strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ```

 5. Save the files and run `yarn test` or `npm test` in the project root directory.
+Jest should return a test summary that the test suite and test were successful.

 ### Test a public endpoint

 :::prerequisite
 <!--TODO: add links-->
 This test requires a public endpoint.
-Create an API using the `strapi generate` CLI command and allow public access to the `get` route.
+Create an API using the [`strapi generate` CLI command](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-generate) and allow public access to the `get` route.

 :::